IvanReznikov/DataVerse/Courses/LangChain/Readme.md

 * How to use the LLM to write different kinds of creative content
 * How to use the LLM to answer questions

-### 3: Embeddings and Vectorstores
+### 3: Vectorstores and How to Work with Data
-* What are embeddings?
 * What are vectorstores?
 * How do embeddings and vectorstores work?
+* How to use your own data?
-* How to use embeddings and vectorstores in LangChain
+* How to apply vectorstores in LangChain?

 ### 4: Indices
 * What are indices?